-Being one of the most business friendly cities in the world, Dubai is the destination of choice for entrepreneurs globally.
-Considering the tax-friendly nature of government, some of the best located seaports and airports in the world, and the strategic location of the city, connecting Asia with the rest of the world, naturally Business people from all over the world converge in Dubai on a regular basis to conduct international trade.
+Being one of the most business-friendly cities in the world, Dubai is the destination of choice for entrepreneurs globally.
+Considering the tax-friendly nature of government, some of the best-located seaports and airports in the world, and the strategic location of the city connecting Asia with the rest of the world, it provides a great platform for entrepreneurship growth.
+Business people from all over the world converge in Dubai on a regular basis to conduct international trade.

-The government of UAE also has trade agreements with several countries which results in ease of doing business with them.
+The Emirati government also has trade agreements with several countries which results in ease of doing business with them.
 This is enabled by the Mirsal 2 system put in place by the Dubai Customs department.
-The eServices enable doing international trade very easy by putting most of the processes online.
+The services enable doing international trade very easy by putting most of the processes online.

-There can be several of the following scenarios you would come up with while trading in Dubai.
+There can be several of the following scenarios you would come up with while trading in the Emirates.

 - Import for re-export